WKNG-FM

 WKNG-FM (89.1 FM, "Rejoice 89.1") is a non-commercial educational radio station licensed to serve Heflin, Alabama, United States.
 It broadcasts a Contemporary Christian format.

-The station is owned by Covenant Communications, Inc. Leslie E. Gradick and his son Steven L. Gradick own a combined 90% interest in Covenant Communications.
-Gradick Communications (the parent company) owns the licensees for WKNG (AM), WCKS-FM, WLBB, and WBTR-FM, while a separate company Alabama 810 LLC (Owned by Leslie E. Gradick) owns the licenses for WCKA and WCKF.
+The station is licensed to Covenant Communications, Inc. WKNG FM is operated by Gradick Communications LLC which is owned 100% by Steven L. Gradick.
+Gradick Communications LLC also operates WKNG AM, WCKS FM, WLBB, WBTR-FM, WCKA.

 History

 More than three years after filing their initial application, this station received its original construction permit from the Federal Communications Commission on May 16, 2002.
 The new station was assigned the call letters WKNG-FM by the FCC on March 2, 2005.
 WKNG-FM received its license to cover from the FCC on August 24, 2005.

 Rejoice 89.1 started broadcasting a split format of Southern Gospel music during the day and Contemporary Christian music at night when the station signed on in 2005 and kept the format for 10 years.
 On September 7, 2015 (Labor Day), the format changed to Contemporary Christian.